kseth-official/roguelikedungeoncrawler/README.md

 ## *User Stories*
 ### *Phase 1*`
-As part of *Phase 1* of this project, the following user stories have been implemented:
+The following user stories have been implemented in phase 1.

 - As a user, I want to be able to navigate a room using the arrow keys.
 - As a user, I want to be able to interact with the exit point to complete the level.